RahulSoni2903/Task-1-Create-3-file-Backup-/README.md

 # 📁 Task-1-Create-3-file-Backup (SSIS Project)

 This project uses a single input file (or multiple files available in one source folder) and automatically copies the files to a second folder, then compresses the copied files into a ZIP archive and stores the ZIP file in a third folder.
-It demonstrates a simple file-handling workflow for copy and archive operations using SSIS.
+It demonstrates a simple and professional file-handling workflow for copy and archive operations using SSIS. ⚙️📦

 ---